-BATB also provides support for those that are currently incarcerated.
+BATB also provides support and assistance for those that are currently incarcerated with reentry needs.

 "Education instead of Incarceration"

 Working to keep our women, girls, and youth out of jail and prison.

 Our advocacy and education work will address issues with Racial Justice and Economic Mobility and implement change.